cosmicexplorer/deep-pokemon/README.md

 # Notes
 ## Reverse Engineering the Pokémon Showdown Client
+- most commands are sent/handled in client in client/js/client-battle.js, in server in server/battle-engine.js
 - all updates to game state are exactly the same as in a [replay](OU-2015-03-13-getbacker-crashinboombang.html)
     - everything sent over single websocket
         - this is then echoed to the console log with `<<` in front